barakatech/sr-fed-2024/README.md

 # Submission Criteria:
 1. Create a GitHub repository that shows your work clearly.
 2. Add a clear readme that explains the project and how to spin it up.
-3. If you are able to do so, deploy your page to a free web deployment platform such as vercel or netlify.
+3. If you are able to do so, deploy your page to a free web deployment platform such as [vercel](https://vercel.com/new) or [netlify](https://www.netlify.com/with/nextjs/#deploy).
-4. Share your deployed app URL and GitHub link with our recruiter.
+4. Share your GitHub link and deployed app URL with your recruiter.

 ## Project Deadline
 Take your time but try to deliver it within 1 week from receiving the assignment brief.
 Try to complete at least [Task 1](#task-1) within this time.